Self-Care For Dummies, aka For The Old Me.

 And love yourself, like you’re all you’ve got.

-This was fun: You Feel Like Shit: An Interactive Self-Care Guide
+This was a fun and helpful way to look at Self-Care: You Feel Like Shit: An Interactive Self-Care Guide

-And for even more fun, join our MeetUp group.
-We picnic, hike, color, blow bubbles, meditate at the beach, and discuss Self Care strategies while engaging in Self Care activities.
+And for even more Bay Area fun, join my MeetUp group.
+We picnic, hike, color, blow bubbles, meditate at the beach, and discuss Self-Care strategies while engaging in Self-Care activities.
 It’s free!

 Check in throughout the day.
 Ask yourself, am I thirsty?
 Good chance you are.
 Drink some water.
 It’s not rocket science.